union-imgcross icon

 Hiring in Mexico

-Hiring in Mexico have become relatively easy, thanks to the growth of information technology associated with these processes.
+Hiring in Mexico has become relatively easy, thanks to the growth of information technology associated with these processes.
 In fact, the process of hiring is almost the same as it might be in your home country.
 The first step is to identify the need for a new employee in the company and the position for which you need to hire the employee.
 Then, you need to determine a job description and communicate the job requirements to your hiring team or any third party that you might be collaborating with for the process.
 There are several apps and websites that will help you hire executives as well as lower-level corporate employees in Mexico.
-LinkedIn is a global favorite, but other portals include Bumeran, Empleate, Busco Jobs, OCCMundial, and Computrabajo.
+LinkedIn is a global favorite, but other portals include Bumeran, Empleate, Busco Jobs, OCC, and Computrabajo.

 Once you have enough candidates who fulfill the minimum requirements for the advertised position, you can invite these candidates to a series of technical rounds as well as interviews with both your technical team and the HR team.